This post contains affiliate links. As an Amazon Associate, Cache Valley Bee Supply earns from qualifying purchases. See our disclosure.

 When Should You Get Bees in Cache Valley?

-Timing is one of the most important decisions you'll make — and up here, it's dictated entirely by our elevation and frost dates.
+Timing is one of the biggest decisions you'll make, and up here it's dictated by our elevation and frost dates.

 Time of YearWhat to Do

 January – FebruaryOrder your bees now.
 Packages and nucs from reputable suppliers sell out early.
-Don't wait until spring — you'll be too late.
+Don't wait until spring or you'll be too late.

 March – AprilAssemble and paint your equipment.
 Attend a CVBA meeting or USU Extension workshop.
 Prepare your hive location.